aristanetworks/avd/ansible_collections/arista/avd/docs/installation/development.md

 Command will automatically detect changed files using git status and run tests according their type.

+> This process is also implemented in project CI to ensure code quality and compliance with ansible development process.

 ### Configure git hook

 To automatically run tests when running a commit, configure your repository whit command: